 Brave those iconic boulders and make Peter Parker proud.

-Also, the DUMBO Walls are a must-see location and place to add to your DUMBO Brooklyn itinerary if you’re an art enthusiast or seeking for the ideal Instagram sites in Brooklyn.
+Also, the DUMBO Walls are a must-see location and place to add to your DUMBO Brooklyn itinerary if you’re an art enthusiast or seeking the ideal Instagram sites in Brooklyn.

 In appreciation of the diversity of artists that DUMBO draws, eight international painters, including Eltono, MOMO, Faith47, Shepard Fairey, and Yuko Shizimu, began painting stunning murals on four blocks along the Brooklyn-Queens Expressway in 2012.